 Polythene sheeting has many uses.
-It can be used for shelter, storage, tank linings, tarpaulin type covers, groundsheets, food containers, crop protection, inflated air houses, irrigation and soil mulching.
+It can be used for shelter, storage, tank linings, tarpaulin type covers, groundsheets, food containers, crop protection, inflated air houses, irrigation and soil mulching, etc.

-Plastic sheetings are being used in structures with a satisfactory degree of reliability - as is evidenced by the fact that currently in the U.K. there are over 1000 acres of greenhouses, covered with plastic film and a great number of semi-permanent plastic-clad farm buildings used for farm stock, mushroom growing and storage.
+Plastic sheetings are being used in structures with a satisfactory degree of reliability - as is evidenced by the fact that currently in the U.K. there are about 1000 acres of greenhouses covered with plastic film and a great number of semi-permanent plastic-clad farm buildings used for farm stock and storage purposes.

-Polythene lay-flat tubing (available in widths from 100 mm to 1829 mm in various gauges and in lengths from 50 metres to 150 metres) has outstanding possibilities for water storage - as sand filters for water supplies - or can be used to supply great numbers of individual waterproof covers for personal bedding and belongings.
+Polythene lay-flat tubing (available in widths from 025mm to 1829mm in various gauges and in lengths from 50 metres to 150 metres) has outstanding possibilities for water storage - as sand filters for water supplies - or can be used to supply great numbers of individual waterproof covers for personal bedding and belongings.

-Types of Plastic Sheeting Available
+2. Types of Plastic Sheeting Available

-Most plastic materials such as polythene, poly vinyl chloride (PVC), nylon, terylene, polypropylene, etc., can be made in the form of thin flexible sheeting.
+Most plastic materials such as polythene, poly vinyl chloride (PVC), nylon, terylene, polypropylene, etc. can be made in the form of thin flexible sheeting.
 Also commercially available are several kinds of flexible sheet reinforced with strands of natural or synthetic fibres to give greater strength.
 Such reinforcement increases cost and weight per unit area.
-Reinforced plastic sheeting is normally made in maximum widths up to 1.83 metres and consequently wider sheets have to be fabricated by stitching or heat-sealing.
+Reinforced plastic sheeting is normally made in maximum widths up to six feet and consequently wider sheets have to be fabricated by stitching or heat-sealing.

-Most of what follows relates to the use of polythene or, as it should more correctly be called, polyethylene sheeting.
+Most of what follows relates to the use of polythene - or as it should more correctly be called - polyethylene sheeting.
 However, any of the techniques discussed will work with any flexible plastic sheeting available on site.

-General Properties of Polythene Sheeting
+3. General Properties of Polythene Sheeting

 Polythene sheeting has many advantages when compared with other flexible materials that can be used as waterproof membranes.
 The chief advantages are its low cost and weight per unit area.
-It is available from the manufacturers in standard seamless sheeting up to 8 metres wide in 1000 gauge or 1500 gauge (250 and 375 microns).
-Its properties are as follows.
+It is available from the manufacturers in standard seamless sheeting up to 8m (24ft 6in) wide in 1000 gauge or 1500 gauge.

+Its properties are:

 a.
 Resistance to water.

-It is completely waterproof and with a very low moisture vapour permeability.
+Completely waterproof and with a very low moisture vapour permeability.

 b.
 Chemical resistance.

-It is unaffected by salts, dung-urine and most agricultural chemicals.
-Petrol and lubricating oils may cause swelling by absorption and should not be stored in contact with the sheeting.
+Unaffected by salts, dung-urine and most agricultural chemicals.
+Petrol and lubricating oils may cause swelling by absorbtion and should not be stored in contact with the sheeting.

 c.
 Ageing and weathering.

 Polythene sheeting cannot mildew or rot in store and it is unaffected by moisture.
 Clear sheeting deteriorates slowly in sunshine and the progressive loss of strength and flexibility may become apparent after a period of from twelve to fifteen months.
-Black sheeting, however, is resistant to sunlight and is recommended for most outdoor uses where light transmission is not essential.
+Black sheeting however is resistant to sunlight and is recommended for most outdoor uses where light transmission is not essential.

 d.
 Thermal properties.

 The sheeting is flexible down to temperatures well below freezing point.
-It melts at 115°C (239°F), that is above the boiling point of water, but starts to soften and lose tensile strength at above 80°C (175°F).
+It melts at $115^{\circ}C(238^{\circ}F)$ i.e. above the boiling point of water, but starts to soften and lose tensile strength at above $80^{\circ}C(175^{\circ}F.)$